Why GPU Quotas Kill Creators Before Content Flows

 - Creator ratio: 1.0% at 50M DAU = 500,000 creators

-- 1 creator = 10,000 learner-days of content consumption per year (derivation: average creator produces 50 videos/year × 200 views/video = 10,000 view-days; comparable to YouTube creator economics where mid-tier creators average 5K-20K views per video)
+- 1 creator = 10,000 views of content consumption per year (derivation: average creator produces 50 videos/year x 200 views/video = 10,000 views; note: 200 views/video reflects a microlearning niche platform, not YouTube scale where mid-tier creators average 5K-20K views per video)

 The creator experience problem: